-The Walmart Credit Card credit score requirement is good credit for the Mastercard and fair credit for the store card version.
-So that’s a score of 700+ for the Mastercard and 640+ for the Store Card.
-The reason for these different requirements is that the Mastercard can be used anywhere, while the store card can only be used at Walmart and its affiliates (Sam’s Club, Murphy USA).
+The Walmart Credit Card credit score requirement is “fair” for both the Walmart Credit Card and the Walmart® Store Card; that’s a credit score of 640+.
+The difference between these two cards is that the Walmart Credit Card can be used anywhere, while the Walmart® Store Card can only be used at Walmart and its affiliates (Sam’s Club, Murphy USA).

 Here’s what you need to know about the Walmart Credit Card credit score:

 Both the Walmart Credit Card and the Walmart® Store Card require fair credit for approval.
 That means a score of 640+.

 The Walmart Credit Card can be used anywhere Mastercard is accepted.
 The Walmart® Store Card can just be used at Walmart, Walmart Neighborhood Market, Murphy USA, and Sam’s Club.

 Your credit score isn’t the only thing Capital One will look at when evaluating your application.
 They’ll also consider your income, existing debt, employment and recent credit inquiries, among other things.

 If you’re a frequent Walmart shopper, the Walmart® Store Card is a pretty decent deal, offering 2 - 5 points per $1 at Walmart.com, Walmart Stores, Walmart & Murphy USA Fuel Stations.
 With the Walmart Credit Card, you earn 5% cash back in Walmart stores using Walmart Pay for the first 12 months, 5% back on Walmart.com purchases, 2% back at Walmart stores and fuel stations, 2% back on restaurant and travel purchases, and 1% back on all other purchases.